 The lost room

-About The Lost Room the jury said respectively : "With The lost room Franck Chartier creates a magical realism, surreal and absurd oppressive work that opens a new world for the NDT and its audience.
-Chartier uses plenty of special effects, pours suspense and (macabre) humor into one barrel and turns you over with a sublime and overthrowing fragile duet."
+During the Festival of Dutch Dance in Maastricht, The lost room was awarded a ‘Swan most impressive dance production in 2016’.
+The jury stated: “With The lost room, Franck Chartier creates a magical realism, surreal and absurd oppressive work that opens a new world for the NDT and its audience.
+Chartier uses plenty of special effects, pours suspense and (macabre) humour into one barrel and turns you over with a sublime and overthrowing fragile duet.

 Concept & direction Franck Chartier